NateHawk85/Nathans-DnD5e-Foundry-Modules/README.md

     - Display chat message for purchases --> Enabled
     - Loot currency --> Enabled
     - Loot all --> Enabled
+- [Macro Editor](https://foundryvtt.com/packages/macroeditor/) - Adds an IDE to the macro editor.
+A must-have if you use macros in any capacity.
+    - Show macro editor by default --> Enabled
+    - Wrap lines --> Enabled
 - [Macro Folders](https://foundryvtt.com/packages/macro-folders/) - Made by the same developer as [Compendium Folders](https://foundryvtt.com/packages/compendium-folders/), this module adds folders for your macros.
 It also allows the ability to have each player have their own default folder, thereby keeping your macro folder a little cleaner.
 A must-have if you prefer a high amount of organization in